lanluartes/lanluartes/README.md

 - 🔭 I’m currently working on [magkano-toll](https://magkano-toll.vercel.app/) and updating my NeoVim setup.
 - 🌱 I’m currently learning CSS in depth, NextJS, and Python!
 - 📫 How to reach me: you can send me an email on amcluartes@gmail.com
-- ⚡ Fun fact: I wrote this on a [Corne Keyboard](https://github.com/foostan/crkbd) which I flashed with my personal keyboard layout using QMK and C. I a keyboard geek 🤓
+- ⚡ Fun fact: I wrote this on a [Corne Keyboard](https://github.com/foostan/crkbd) which I flashed with my personal keyboard layout using QMK and C. I'm a keyboard geek 🤓

 If you're interested to work with me, send me an email and let's finish that MVP! 😄
 <!--